mongodb-labs/ai-ml-pipeline-testing/README.md

     -   `CLONE_URL` -- The Github URL to clone into the specified `DIR`
     -   `DATABASE` -- The optional database where the Atlas CLI will load your index configs

--   `run_on` -- Specified platform to run on. `rhel87-small` is a fine default.
-Any other distro may fail atlas cli setup.
+-   `run_on` -- Specified platform to run on. `rhel87-small` should be used by default.
+Any other distro may fail Atlas CLI setup.
 -   `tasks` -- Tasks to run.
 See below for more details
 -   `cron` -- The tests are run via a cron job on a nightly cadence.
 This can be modified by setting a different cadence.
 Cron jobs can be scheduled using [cron syntax](https://crontab.guru/#0_0_*_*_*)